 Think about these and/or discuss them and then write down the three aspects of your business that you feel are most important to concentrate on in terms of achieving your vision statement for next year.

 For instance, suppose my business vision statement is to treble my sales for next year and get my product nationally known.
 Suppose, too, that my strengths are the attributes of my product (people who use it see it as a superior product), my customer base (the product is well-positioned locally and I do a lot of repeat business), and my distribution system (I have no problems filling orders or having my product delivered to the customers).

 On the other hand, the weaknesses of my business are that it doesn’t seem to be attracting a large number of new customers, the product doesn’t seem to be known outside of the local area, and my marketing efforts don’t seem to be working.

 Examining these and comparing them to my vision statement for next year, I wrote down: “Salesforce.
 PR.
 Marketing.”

-Stop here for the first business planning session.
+Stop here for the first session.
 That’s enough to mull over for now – and if you go away and do other things, your mind will continue to work on the problem you’ve set it.
-A good night’s sleep between this and your next business planning session (or even several!) will make your next business planning session much more productive.
+A good night’s sleep between this and your next business development plan session (or even several!) will make your next session much more productive.

 Now that you now where you want to go, the purpose of this business planning session is to figure out how you're going to get there, giving you a practical action plan for the next year for your small business.